cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

 Once you have familiarized yourself with the [Getting Started blueprint](../01-getting-started/README.md), this blueprint explodes additional **[Amazon EKS Addons](https://aws-ia.github.io/terraform-aws-eks-blueprints-addons/main/)** to present a more scalable architecture and configuration:

 - [Cluster Autoscaler](https://aws-ia.github.io/terraform-aws-eks-blueprints-addons/main/addons/cluster-autoscaler/) to accomplish [CloudBees auto-scaling nodes on EKS](https://docs.cloudbees.com/docs/cloudbees-ci/latest/cloud-admin-guide/eks-auto-scaling-nodes).
-- [EFS CSI Driver](https://aws-ia.github.io/terraform-aws-eks-blueprints-addons/main/addons/aws-efs-csi-driver/).
-It can be used by non-HA/HS (optional) and it is required by HA/HS CBCI Controllers.
+- [EFS CSI Driver](https://aws-ia.github.io/terraform-aws-eks-blueprints-addons/main/addons/aws-efs-csi-driver/) can be used by non-HA/HS (optional) and it is required by HA/HS CBCI Controllers.
-- [Metrics Server](https://aws-ia.github.io/terraform-aws-eks-blueprints-addons/main/addons/metrics-server/).
-It is required by CBCI HA/HS Controllers for Horizontal Pod Autoscaling.
+- The [Metrics Server](https://aws-ia.github.io/terraform-aws-eks-blueprints-addons/main/addons/metrics-server/) is required by CBCI HA/HS Controllers for Horizontal Pod Autoscaling.
-- [Velero](https://aws-ia.github.io/terraform-aws-eks-blueprints-addons/main/addons/velero/).
-It is used for [Backup and Restoring K8s resources and EBS volume snapshots within the CloudBees CI namespace](https://docs.cloudbees.com/docs/cloudbees-ci/latest/backup-restore/velero-dr).
-EFS Storage uses [AWS Backup](https://aws.amazon.com/backup/).
-- [Kube Prometheus Stack](https://aws-ia.github.io/terraform-aws-eks-blueprints-addons/main/addons/kube-prometheus-stack/) for observability CloudBees CI Add-on by following a similar approach to [How to Monitor Jenkins With Grafana and Prometheus 🎥](https://www.youtube.com/watch?v=3H9eNIf9KZs) but relying on the [CloudBees Prometheus Metrics plugin](https://docs.cloudbees.com/docs/cloudbees-ci/latest/monitoring/prometheus-plugin).

-Additionally, it uses [CloudBees Configuration as Code](https://docs.cloudbees.com/docs/cloudbees-ci/latest/casc-oc/casc-intro) for configuring the [Operation Center](https://docs.cloudbees.com/docs/cloudbees-ci/latest/casc-oc/) and [Controllers](https://docs.cloudbees.com/docs/cloudbees-ci/latest/casc-controller/) enabling:

-- [New Features for Streamlined DevOps](https://www.cloudbees.com/blog/cloudbees-ci-exciting-new-features-for-streamlined-devops): [CloudBees CI HA/HS 🎥](https://www.youtube.com/watch?v=Qkf9HaA2wio) and [CloudBees CI Workspace Cathing in s3 🎥](https://www.youtube.com/watch?v=ESU9oN9JUCw) and [Cloudbees CI Pipeline Explorer 🎥](https://www.youtube.com/watch?v=OMXm6eYd1EQ).
-The last one also enables the [Artifact s3 Manager 🎥](https://www.youtube.com/watch?v=u6LF-T-daS4) as a dependency and it helps to store intermediate artifacts out of the Controllers.
-- [CloudBees CI Hibernation](https://docs.cloudbees.com/docs/cloudbees-ci/latest/cloud-admin-guide/managing-controllers#_hibernation_in_managed_masters) for saving Cloud Billing costs.
+- EBS storage uses [Velero](https://aws-ia.github.io/terraform-aws-eks-blueprints-addons/main/addons/velero/)(https://aws-ia.github.io/terraform-aws-eks-blueprints-addons/main/addons/velero/) for Backup and Restore.
+- [Kube Prometheus Stack](https://aws-ia.github.io/terraform-aws-eks-blueprints-addons/main/addons/kube-prometheus-stack/) is used for observability.

 > [!NOTE]
+> There are two option to prevent from posible `node affinity conflict` during controllers restarts when using EBS volumens: make [topology aware volume to the same AZs](https://repost.aws/knowledge-center/eks-topology-aware-volumes), or designing Autoscaling Groups following what is explained in the AWS article [Creating Kubernetes Auto Scaling Groups for Multiple Availability Zones](https://aws.amazon.com/blogs/containers/amazon-eks-cluster-multi-zone-auto-scaling-groups/) (one ASG per AZ for EBS volume and one single ASG per Multiple AZ for EFS volumes).
+At the moment of publishing this blueprints, `terraform-aws-modules/eks/aws` does not support `availability_zones` atribute for the embedded `aws_autoscaling_group` resource, then the first option is the only choice for simplicity.

+Additionally, this blueprint uses [CloudBees Configuration as Code](https://docs.cloudbees.com/docs/cloudbees-ci/latest/casc-oc/casc-intro) enabling [New Features for Streamlined DevOps](https://www.cloudbees.com/blog/cloudbees-ci-exciting-new-features-for-streamlined-devops) as well as other enterprise features like [CloudBees CI Hibernation](https://docs.cloudbees.com/docs/cloudbees-ci/latest/cloud-admin-guide/managing-controllers#_hibernation_in_managed_masters) for saving Cloud Billing costs.

+> [!NOTE]
-> - For s3 storage permissions for Workspace caching and Artifact Manager is based on [Instance Profile](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html) rather than creating an User with IAM permissions.
+> For s3 storage permissions for Workspace caching and Artifact Manager is based on [Instance Profile](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html) rather than creating an User with IAM permissions.
 Then, it is expected that Credentials validation fails from CloudBees CI.
-> - There are two option to prevent from posible `node affinity conflict` during controllers restarts when using EBS volumens: make [topology aware volume to the same AZs](https://repost.aws/knowledge-center/eks-topology-aware-volumes), or designing Autoscaling Groups following what is explained in the AWS article [Creating Kubernetes Auto Scaling Groups for Multiple Availability Zones](https://aws.amazon.com/blogs/containers/amazon-eks-cluster-multi-zone-auto-scaling-groups/) (one ASG per AZ for EBS volume and one single ASG per Multiple AZ for EFS volumes).
-At the moment of publishing this blueprints, `terraform-aws-modules/eks/aws` does not support `availability_zones` atribute for `aws_autoscaling_group` resource, then the first option is implemented.

 ## Architecture